Our Vancouver dentists perform gum therapy, including gum grafts, to help reduce the effects of periodontal (gum) disease.

 Gum (periodontal) disease is an infection of the supporting tissues of the teeth.
 Gum disease is typically caused by poor oral hygiene habits that allow plaque to build up on the teeth and harden, eventually affecting the gums.

 Treatment of gum disease depends on the type and severity of the case.
 If gum disease is caught early, preventive therapy will often be recommended.
 Otherwise, treatment can fall into one of the following categories:

 Non-Surgical Gum Therapy

 For patients with mild gum disease, non-surgical gum therapy may be enough to help reverse it.
 This therapy is a deep cleaning performed by a dental hygienist where they will scrape away the plaque and tartar around and below the gum line.

 Surgical Gum Therapy

-A gum graft may also be used for cosmetic reasons, to remove excess gum tissue, reshape uneven gums, and help improve the perceived size of the teeth and gums.
+A gum graft may also be used for cosmetic reasons, to remove gum tissue, reshape gums, and help alter the perceived size of the teeth and gums.